KudoC0nan/Balance_On_Wheels/README.md

     The Kinematics of the Bot were Derived for Pentograph design from which the key parameters such as the length of the linkages were able to be modified and optimized during the design process.

     The Hip Joint is defined to rotate in a 180 degree arc which results in the legs moving between Parallel and Anti-Parallel configurations.
-The angle between the vertical and the legs is shown for both the parallel and anti-parallel configurations and defined as the angles Phi1, and Phi2 as shown in Figure.
+The angle between the vertical and the legs is shown for both the parallel and anti-parallel configurations and defined as the angles $\phi$ 1 and $\phi$ 2 as shown in Figure.
     The trapezoid which represents the body of the robot.

     ![](https://i.imgur.com/hQBeLkl.png)